Pain in the Back of Your Heel? How to Stop Achilles Tendon Problems

 - Orthotic Devices – Custom orthotic inserts or wedges can help elevate the heel enough to relieve tension and strain on the Achilles, aiding in a more effective recovery.
 They can also aid in preventing additional strain in the future.

-- Advanced Treatments – Advanced technologies such as MLS laser therapy and Extracorporeal Shockwave Therapy can help relieve pain and accelerate the natural healing of the tendon.
+- Advanced Treatments – Advanced technologies such as MLS laser therapy can help relieve pain and accelerate the natural healing of the tendon.

 Surgery is seldom necessary for an Achilles tendon injury, and might only be considered if conservative treatments are not providing results or if there is severe damage to the tendon (e.g. severe tearing or a full rupture).